Drew Skundrich

-Drew Skundrich (born September 17, 1995) is an American professional soccer player who currently plays for Loudoun United FC in the USL Championship.
+Drew Skundrich (born September 17, 1995) is an American former professional soccer player.

 Career

 Youth and college

 Skundrich grew up in Pennsylvania, where he attended Hempfield High School.
 He played four years of college soccer at Stanford University between 2014 and 2017, where he made 82 appearances, scoring 9 goals and tallying 13 assists.
 He was captain his junior and senior year.
 During his senior season, Skundrich earned First Team All-Pac-12 honors as the team won its third-straight Pac-12 Championship.
 He was also a member of the league's second-team honors in 2016, while collecting conference All-Academic second team honors in 2015.

 Skundrich also played with Premier Development League side Burlingame Dragons in 2016.

 Professional

 On January 17, 2018, Skundrich was selected 40th overall in the 2018 MLS SuperDraft by LA Galaxy.
 However, he wasn't signed by the club.

 On March 14, 2018, Skundrich signed with United Soccer League side Bethlehem Steel.

 On December 10, 2018, Skundrich signed with United Soccer League side Sacramento Republic.

 On February 8, 2021, Skundrich moved to Loudoun United for the 2021 season.
 On May 12, 2021, Skundrich moved to Loudoun's MLS parent club D.C.
 United.
 The next day he made his MLS debut in a 1–0 win against the Chicago Fire.
 Following the 2022 season, his contract option was declined by D.C.
 United.

 On December 5, 2022, it was announced Skundrich would join USL Championship side Colorado Springs Switchbacks for their 2023 season.

+On November 26, 2025, Skundwich retired from playing professional soccer and joined the Loudoun United FC technical team as their health & performance coach.